 Eventually, The Great Antonio was fired from the tour.
-In stark contrast to the multitude of people who saw him arrive in Tokyo 40 days before, nobody saw him off at Yokohama port.
-He also competed briefly in Stu Hart’s Stampede Wrestling in Canada, often wrestling in handicap matches (Antonio vs. more than one opponent), battle royals, and even wrestled the famous wrestling bear, Terrible Ted.
+In stark contrast to the many people who saw him arrive in Tokyo 40 days before, nobody saw him off at Yokohama port.
+He also competed briefly in Stu Hart’s Stampede Wrestling in Canada, often in handicap matches (Antonio vs. more than one opponent), battle royals, and even wrestled the famous wrestling bear, Terrible Ted.

 Antonio Inoki Turns out to Be Greater Than The Great Antonio

 On December 8th, 1977, the man who boasted about having the strength of 10 horses and could wrestle 18 men simultaneously was brought in by Antonio Inoki as a monster heel to face him.